-The Modore 140 is a direct vent fireplace with a 55” wide viewing area and a sleek design which allows the installation to have a thoroughly modern and completely trimless finish.
+The Modore 140 is a direct vent gas fireplace with a 55” wide viewing area and a sleek design that allows the installation to have a thoroughly modern and completely trimless finish.

 Element4 fireplaces feature unique Fire Media options, which sit directly in the flames.
 Choose between log set, fire glass, white Carrara pebbles, grey stones or our new Landscapes Series of pre-curated media mixes.
 Scroll down to see them all.

 So what sets this fireplace apart?
 The Modore 140 features designer trim, improved tube-style burners, and the E-Save Control System which can save up to 45% on fuel consumption, making for a stylish and efficient fireplace.
 Moreover, all Element4 fireplaces can be fitted for propane.